 In Chrome you can enable QUIC protocol to start taking advantage of this protocol right now and speed up browsing.
 Look for the flag “Experimental QUIC protocol,” or type

-From the same Chrome Flags you can also enable Chrome Offline mode that allows you to access already visited websites without any need of an internet connection.
+From the same Chrome Flags, you can also enable Chrome Offline mode that allows you to access already-visited websites without the need of an Internet connection.
 I have written a step-by-step guide on How to enable and use offline mode in Chrome; you can check it out if you are interested.

-Above are a few of the useful Chrome flags that should enhance your browsing experience.
-Although there are dozens of other flags to try out, we do not recommend you mess with them unless you know exactly what you are doing.
+These are just some of the Chrome flags that will enhance your browsing experience.
+Although there are dozens of other flags to try, we do not recommend you mess with them unless you know exactly what you are doing.
 These experiments can prevent you from browsing normally and may even lead to data loss, so be very careful and only enable what we have mentioned above.